Book Development

 Ready to make serious progress on your book?

-Fill out the form below—or email me at jenn@jennmcclearen.com—and tell me a bit about your writing goals or challenges.
+Tell me a bit about your goals or challenges.
 I’ll be in touch soon to talk through options and see whether working together is the right fit.

 I look forward to hearing from you.